 Cheilitis of lips is a common phenomenon.
-However, most people suffering from this do not even suspect that the damage to the mucous membrane and the skin of the lips is a severe pathology.
+However, most people suffering this don’t even suspect that the damage to the mucous membrane and the skin of the lips is a severe pathology.

-Angular cheilitis is a disease associated with an inflammatory process that affects the mucous membrane as well as the red border of the lips.
-Also, any abnormal change in the epithelial layer of the lips that co-occurs with severe internal disease or a sharp deterioration in the immune system is called cheilitis.
+Angular cheilitis is a disease associated with an inflammatory process that affects the mucous membrane and the red border of the lips.

 Angular cheilitis requires specific treatment, depending on the type and cause of its development.
-It is reasonable for many people who faced this problem to ask which doctor treats angular cheilitis.
-Strangely enough, but you need to go to the dentist.
+Ask which doctor treats angular cheilitis.
+Strangely enough, it would be best if you went to the dentist.

 Parkland Natural Health offers colon hydrotherapy with an anti-parasitic implant and bicarbonate of soda as an anti-candida agent.
 It includes comprehensive consultation.